And keep the most important message.

 Why do so many designers insist on using a tiny font size?

-The size here DOES matter.
+The size here DOES matter!

-If you have a thing for more personal fonts like Swanky and Moo, or similar, don’t overuse them.
-It’s ok to use them for a header or a more personal short message, like a signature, but don’t write all the copy of your website with this type of handwritten fonts.
+It’s fine to use them for a header or a more personal short message, like a signature, but don’t write all the copy on your site in these types of handwritten fonts.

 Remember:

-- Headlines that arouse curiosity and embellish a benefit.
+• Headlines that arouse curiosity and embellish a benefit.

-- Headings that summarise the most important ideas.
+• Headings that summarise the most important ideas.

-- Short paragraphs and sentences
+• Short paragraphs and sentences

-- White space
+• White space

-- Occasional but relevant images
+• Occasional but relevant images

-- Clear and LARGE font
+• Clear and LARGE fonts

 See you around!